vviikkaasshh/ActionReplay/README.md

 # ActionReplay
-A simple HTTP mechanism for retrying requests based on exception or/and HTTP status codes
+A simplified HTTP mechanism for retrying requests based on exception or/and HTTP status codes